AKhalil90/NetflixBlocker/README.md

 This code can be forked by any developer and developed further.
 Ideas of further development could be:
 - Develop a proper browser-extention (e.g. Google Chrome extension), so it can be easily available for non-tech users to download and use it.
 - Integrate the code with a central service provider that can control the list of movies to be blocked.
 You can give the user the ability to subscribe to any service provider to get the list of the blocked movies from.
-- Go far away with you imagination!
-You can let the user block movies for a certain actor that he don't like!
+- You can enhance the functionality and let the user block movies for a certain actor that he don't like!

-I'll leave it to you to do whatever you feel interests you more with this simple code!
+- ***Go far away with you imagination!***

 # Contact
 Feel free to contact me on Twitter: **[@AKhalil_90](https://twitter.com/AKhalil_90)**